 Unlike a flexible spending account (FSA), you can keep funds you don’t use year after year.
 You can also invest the funds in your account and keep your earnings tax free.
 Talk to your financial planner or credit union rep about investing your HSA funds.

 Once you enroll in Medicare, you can no longer contribute to an HSA.
 But you can continue to use the funds in your account to pay for qualified medical expenses.
-You can also use your HSA funds for other purposes after age 65, but you’ll pay taxes on those funds you use for anything other qualified medical expenses.
+You can also use your HSA funds for other purposes after age 65, but you’ll pay income taxes for anything other than qualified medical expenses.

 Where to open an HSA